 Ring takes security very seriously.
 That’s why we have a variety of safeguards in place to protect your data.
 One of the most important safeguards is a strong password (that cannot be easily guessed).
 This article will detail the steps Ring is taking to increase your password’s security and offer you some tips on the best way to create a more secure password.

 New Password Requirements

-A strong password is the best way of keeping your personal information safe, your videos private, and preventing access into your Ring account by unauthorised persons.
+A strong password is the best way of keeping your personal information safe, your videos private, and preventing access into your Ring account by unauthorized persons.

 With that in mind, Ring has placed the following requirements on the password you choose for your Ring account: